tomski80/shiver/README.md

 #### Legal

-SHIVER and all associated names is copyright of Parable Games LTD
+SHIVER and all associated names is copyright of Parable Games LTD This product is an independent production and is not affiliated with Parable Games LTD.
+It is published under the SHIVER Third Party License.